MS-Sustainability-Resources/msm-copilot-extensions/solve_ingestion_error/README.md

 4. Repeat the steps to add another topic - ingestion_error_resolver.yaml

 ### II.
 Import flows & AI models
 1. Import ‘Sustainability Copilot Ingestion Error Resolver’ Solution file from the source folder (solve_ingestion_error\src\solution\SustainabilityCopilotIngestionErrorResolver.zip).
-Ref- Import solutions - Power Apps | Microsoft Learn.
-This imports all the Power automate flows used in this use case.
+Ref- [Import solutions](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions)
 2. The solution has 4 flows and 3 AI prompts necessary for this use case.
-3. In Powerautomate connections, fix connection for the flows - Manage connections in Power Automate - Power Automate | Microsoft Learn
+3. In Powerautomate connections, fix connection for the flows - [Manage connections](https://learn.microsoft.com/en-us/power-automate/add-manage-connections#update-a-connection)

 ### III.
 Setup authentication
 1. We would need to setup authentication for making Dataverse API calls from our topic.
-For this setup an Azure App registration - Tutorial: Register an app with Microsoft Entra ID (Microsoft Dataverse) - Power Apps | Microsoft Learn .Make sure you have granted permission to Dataverse API as described.
+For this setup an Azure App registration - [Tutorial: Register an app with Microsoft Entra ID  - Power Apps](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).Make sure you have granted permission to Dataverse API as described.
 2. In the app registration -Add the redirect URI. ’https://token.botframework.com/.auth/web/redirect’.
-Ref- Quickstart: Register an app in the Microsoft identity platform - Microsoft identity platform | Microsoft Learn
+Ref- [Quickstart: Register an app in the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate#add-a-redirect-uri)
-3. Go to Manage’Certificates & Secrets’.
+3. Go to Manage -> ’Certificates & Secrets’.
 Create a new client secret and copy and keep the value for use in the next step.

 ### IV.
 Modify Copilot’s authentication
 1. Copilot’s Authentication needs to be set up with the app registration created in previous step to enable copilot to call Dataverse API’s
-2. Go to the Copilot Settings Security  Authentication  Authenticate Manually.
+2. Go to the Copilot -> Settings  -> Security  -> Authentication -> Authenticate Manually.
 a.
 Service provider – Select  ‘Azure Active Directory v2’.
 b.
 Client Id -Copy the client id in the app registration created in previous step.
 c.
 Client Secret- Copy the Client Secret value copied in previous step.